daitao6/daitao6.github.io/contents/home.md

 [![senli1073](https://img.shields.io/badge/senli1073-github-blue?logo=github)](https://github.com/senli1073)

-He is an incoming Ph.D. student in the Department of Earth and Planetary Sciences (EPS) at Harvard University.
+He's about to start his master's studies in the Computer Science and Technology Department at East China University of Science and Technology.

 #### Contact

-Email: senli[at]fas.harvard.edu
+Email: 18652662062@163.com

 #### Education
-M.E. in Computer Science and Technology,
-China University of Mining and Technology, 2022–2025

-B.E. in Data Science and Big Data Technology,
+B.E. in Computer Science and Technology,
-China University of Mining and Technology, 2018–2022
+Nanjing University of Finance and Economics, 2020–2026

 #### Research Interests
-Machine Learning for Seismology; Foundation Model; Observational Seismology; Microseismic Monitoring
+Artificial intelligence; Multimodal learning